Laudarisd/Smart-Retail-Project/README.md

 We used `image classification` model [`efficientnet`]() to classify products of each columns.
 We only classify the front line of each floor.
-After classifing each products from `redis server` we combine this result with load cell `weight result`. `Load cell` result analyzes weight of each column based on each classifying result.
-Whenever there is minus and plus in the columns, it shows the removing and adding produt in the result.

 **Images**